by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 The chicken, when fully dry, will feel quite crisp.
 Store in food vacuum-sealer bags with a 100cc oxygen absorber added before drawing out the air.

-To dehydrate chicken in a regular oven, start by preheating the oven to the lowest setting.
-Then, place the chicken on a wire rack and set it inside the oven.
-Leave the door open slightly to allow air to circulate.
+Dehydrating chicken in a regular oven begins by preheating the oven to its lowest setting.
+Place the chicken on a wire rack and set it inside the oven.
+Leave the oven door open slightly to allow air to circulate.

 Check on the chicken every few hours, and remove it from the oven when it is dehydrated to your desired level.

 Keep in mind that it will take longer to dehydrate chicken in a regular oven, so you'll need to be patient.
 And please remember this: We are NOT dehydrating RAW chicken.
-We only dehydrate cooked chicken.
+We are dehydrating cooked chicken.

-I used my favorite sandwich meat in a tub: yeah, I sometimes don't have time to stand in line at the deli!
+In the "rehydrating chicken" area a little further down, I used my favorite sandwich meat in a tub.
+Yeah, sometimes I don't have time to stand in line at the deli!
 And here's one great reason to use pre-sliced: they're always uniformly sliced!

 If you're going the pre-sliced chicken route, try not to have the slices overlap on the dehydrator trays.
 It's that easy.
 Just spread out the slices!

-Shown on the dehydrator trays (in the images above) are slices of pre-cooked sliced chicken breast by Hillshire Farms.
+Shown on the dehydrator trays at the top of the page are slices of pre-cooked sliced chicken breast by Hillshire Farms.

-The package filled four of my Nesco Dehydrator trays with five slices on each tray, and it only took TWO hours to become fully dehydrated!
+The whole package filled four of my Nesco Dehydrator trays with five slices on each tray, and it only took TWO hours for them to become fully dehydrated!

 When dehydrating chicken, don't forget to use cooked meats left over from your Sunday roast chicken dinner.